guillaumeagile/CodeReadingWorkshop-DDD-Resources/StarterKit/Session1/agenda.md

 * words covered by many people?
 * words that seems not clear / ambiguous / not relevant
-* is there a context that may arise ?
+* is there one or several context(s) that may arise ?

 ## Business Language Model (graph form)

-### (10 mins) Together - Represent as a conceptual graph
+### (10 mins) Groups - Represent as a conceptual graph

-* using potatoes and lines, group words and name relationship between the words you've choosen.
+* using potatoes and lines, group words and name relationships between the words you've choosen.
 * relationships are free form; they can be of any type, even unconvential ones.
 For example: is-a, is-related-to, is-close-to, has-elements, is-out-of-knowledge, is-an-alien ...

- At the end, we expect to observe a graph that contains the ubiquitous language, through the names of "entities" as well the names used in relationships labels.
+ At the end, we expect to observe a graph that contains an expression of the ubiquitous language, through the names of "entities" as well the names used in relationships labels.

 ## Summary

-The goal of this exercise is to think about the core purpose or function of this code, and how it may express a business concern.
+The goal of this exercise is to think about the shifts observed between a problem space and its solution space(s).

-### (5 mins) Independently - Summarize

-* try to write down the essence of the code in a few sentences

 ### (10 mins) Together - Discuss

-* topics covered by many vs few
+* tbd
-* strategies used to create the summary (e.g. method names, documentation, variable names, prior knowledge of system)
+* strategies used to create the Business Language Model (e.g. method names, documentation, variable names, prior knowledge of system)

 ## Reflect on the session